-Establishing a morning routine that is authentic to us and works for our unique needs is important, and now we are coming out of lockdown retaining the routine we have created feels even more important as we return to a new normal.
+We’ve likely established a morning routine this past year that works for our unique needs, and now we are coming out of lockdown retaining the routine we have created feels even more important as we return to a new normal.

 WAYS TO MAKE MORNINGS MORE MAGICAL